Geometry Module#

 |

 The minimum required absolute overlap in Hz.
-Defaults to None, meaning any overlap is sufficient. |
+Defaults to 0, meaning any positive overlap is sufficient (touching intervals are not considered overlapping). |

 |